dyl-joseph/AVDIAR-LoCoNet-ASD/README.md

 ```
 07/15/2025: Average Accuracy of 85-86%

-#### Print results
+#### Get results
-To print results,
+To get results,
 ```
 cd visualize_data
 bash run.sh
 ```
-the script will run for one video (Seq21-2P-S1M1), and ground truth video and model predicted audio will be generated under visualize_data/outputs.
+the script will run for one video (Seq21-2P-S1M1), and ground truth video and model predicted audio will be generated under visualize_data/outputs. you can modify the variable "video_id" in both python files in visualize_data to get a different scene.

 ### Citation